If you’ve ever heard of the Great Smoky Mountains, you’ve probably heard of Clingmans Dome.

 Yes, Clingmans Dome is open year-round, including at night.

-Though the dome is open year-round, Clingmans Dome Road closes in the winter and under certain weather conditions.
+Though the dome is open year-round, Clingmans Dome Road typically closes from December to late March and under certain weather conditions.

 If you’re curious to see what the conditions are like at the top before you get there, you can always check out the live feed.